 “I think we only focus on the word ‘help’ in self-help.
 If we paid attention to the word ‘self’, we’d realise this genre is targeting people who want to be self-reliant.
-And isn’t self reliance a good thing?”
+And isn’t self reliance a good thing?” says Meinzer.

-Greenberg, Meinzer’s co-host, agrees, adding: “Admitting you need ‘help’ means admitting a flaw or a weakness.
+Greenberg, Meinzer’s co-host, agrees, “Admitting you need ‘help’ means admitting a flaw or a weakness.
 Saying you want to ‘improve’ is safer and less vulnerable, you just want to get even better than you already are.
 It makes me sad that our society frowns so much upon admitting you need help.”

 There are a million self-help books out there.
 But chances are, you don’t know anyone who admits to reading any.
-But not to worry — friends Jolenta Greenberg and Kristen Meinzer are reading them so you don’t have you.
+But not to worry — friends Jolenta Greenberg and Kristen Meinzer are reading them so you don’t have to.
 Each episode, they live by the rules of a different popular self-help book, like “The Secret” or “French Women Don’t Get Fat.”
 Then they report on the (often hilarious) results.

 Every two weeks, Jolenta and Kristen live their lives by the teachings of a specific self-help book and discuss their findings on a podcast episode dedicated to that book.
 Their findings are totally relatable, surprising, and hysterical.
 We chatted with the podcasting pair to get the scoop on how it all started and why they’re happy to be, as Jolenta says, “shedding light on what most people consider to be a dirty little secret.”

+If you’ve ever perused the self-help section of your local bookstore you know that the only thing harder than finding the perfect book to address your particular needs is actually managing to follow all of its advice to the letter if you do.
 But that’s exactly what comedian Jolenta Greenberg and producer Kristen Meinzer have challenged one another to do for their new podcast By the Book.
 The two are living by the rules of a different personal development guide for two weeks at a time, candidly sharing the results on air for each episode...

 By The Book, is hosted by New York-based comedian/storyteller Jolenta Greenberg and her Minnesota friend Kristen Meinzer.
 The premise is that both women will follow the dictates of the same self help book for two weeks, then report back on their experiences and whether they think the guide is full of hooey or not.
 The pilot focuses on the immensely popular The Secret by Rhonda Byrne and, although both hosts start out rather skeptical about the book’s belief system and methodology around the Law of Attraction, their recap of the two weeks spent adhering to it ends up providing some interesting evidence to support it.
 At least for Greenberg.
-The stolid Midwesterner, Meinzer, wasn’t thoroughly convinced but takes the change she sees in her friend as proof enough that there may, indeed, be some power in The Secret. [iTunes]
+The stolid Midwesterner, Meinzer, wasn’t thoroughly convinced but takes the change she sees in her friend as proof enough that there may, indeed, be some power in The Secret.